cknadler/cknadler.github.io/_posts/2012-06-28-my-development-environment.markdown

 ## Pow

 [Pow][pow] is a no-brainer.
 If you've made it this far, you're a superhero in my book, so why not run your rails apps like one?
-Pow is a no-config server solution that allows you to spend more time being a superhero and less time screwing with `/etc/hosts`.
+Pow is a no-config devleopment server solution that allows you to spend more time being a superhero and less time screwing with `/etc/hosts`.

-## Apps & Utilities

-At this point, you have my basic development envioronment set up.
-Yay!
-There are a few apps that I just couldn't live without that I'm just going to list:

-* [Mou][mou]: Markdown Editor
-* [Droplr][droplr]: File Sharing
-* [Quicksilver][quicksilver]: Graphical Shell

 Thats it, my whole environment.
 If I something doesn't make sense or you have any questions ping me on twitter or send me an email.